mjpvz/KyotoLabExperimentServer/README.md

     If you want to change settings for this version, change them in config.json.
 If you want to change them after running the experiment, better to create a new experiment instance

 13) This will have created a a .html, .js and a .css file within the 'files' folder.
-	Change the files to reflect your experiment
+	Change the files to reflect your experiment.
+    In JS, Images can be accessed using the document.image_root variable.
+The condition can be accessed using the documnet.condition variable
 	After making changes execute the "./manage.py reload" command from the /home/webExperiment folder so the server will be updated

 14) You can test your experiment (not through AMT) by going to